-Online shopping is one of the most convenient ways to make purchases.
-You can compare prices for the best deal, read reviews before making purchases, and never have to make yourself presentable for getting out in public.
-But, to make online purchases, you must have a payment method that’s accepted over the internet.
+To make online purchases, you must have a payment method that’s accepted over the Internet.
 This typically means a credit card, but there are ways to shop online even without a credit card.
+They include debit cards, prepaid cards, gift cards, PayPal, Amazon Cash, your checking account, or even borrowing someone else's card.

-Debit cards can be used to shop online as long as the card has a Visa or MasterCard logo.
-Input the 16-digit card number along with the expiration date, security code, and billing address (the address where you receive your bank statements).
 The funds for the transaction will be deducted from the checking account linked to the debit card.
-If you don’t have a debit card, contact your bank about adding one to your existing checking account.
-Or visit a local bank to open a new checking account and request a debit card.
+If you don’t have a debit card, contact your bank about adding one to your existing checking account, or visit a local bank to open a new checking account and request a debit card.

-Gift cards with a major credit card network, e.g. Visa or MasterCard, can be used at any online store that accepts payment from that network.
-You can also use a retail specific gift card to shop online, but typically only at that retailer’s website.
-For example, a Macy’s gift card can be used at Macy’s.
+Gift cards with a major credit card network, such as Visa or MasterCard, can be used at any online store that accepts payment from that network.
+You can also use a retail-specific gift card to shop online, but typically only on that retailer’s website.
+For example, a Macy’s gift card can only be used at Macy’s.